fwinkelbauer/windows-box-setup/README.md

 The `artifacts\box.zip` file can be built by running `psake`.

+Run `psake Invoke-Prettifier` to invoke the PowerShell auto-formatter.

 ## Bootstrap a Computer

 The packages `my.box.csharp` and `my.box.explorer` contain example instructions